MaSc090 Elementary Algebra 3 hours

 MaSc242 Differential Equations 4 hours

-A study of first-order equations; higher-order equations including constant coefficients, undetermined coefficients, variation of parameters; systems of linear first-order equations; numerical methods and Laplace transform methods.
-Prerequisite: MaSc 142 or equivalent.
+A study of first-order equations; higher order equations including equations with constant coefficients, undetermined coefficients, variation of parameters; systems of linear first-order equations (including the basics of linear algebra); numerical methods, Laplace transform methods; and as time allows, series solutions.
+Prerequisite: MASC 142 or equivalent.